PhilFM/Robust-M-Estimation/pypi_package/README.md

 with a single parameter $ \sigma $.
 You can use this influence function if you know that your outliers are relatively small.
 The Pseudo-Huber objective function $ \rho(r) $ is convex, so you don't need to use a GNC schedule.
-Instead use it with `NullParams`.
+Instead use it with `GNC_NullParams`.
 On the other hand, if the outliers are very bad then it will fail to converge to the correct solution.

 ### Geman-McClure influence function `geman_mcclure_influence_func.py`